Rio/ESLog/README.md

-zlog
+ESLog
 ====
-A handler for the python logging module that sends logs over a socket using ZeroMQ.
+A handler for the python logging module that sends logs to an Elasticsearch instance using their python api.